 When brushing, you should use gentle, circular motions.
 Make sure to brush the area where your teeth meet your gums, but not too hard as that can irritate the gums.
 Finally, you should replace your toothbrush every three months to make sure it is sanitary and in good shape.

 Flossing helps you clean the spaces between your teeth and under the gum lines that brushing doesn’t always reach.
 When flossing, use the right amount of floss (about 18 inches).
 Grip it tightly between your thumb and forefinger and gently guide the floss between your teeth instead of “snapping” it into place.
-Make a “c” shape by curving it against your tooth and then pulling it up and down to clean the tooth, ad unwind a little clean floss for each tooth.
+Make a “c” shape by curving it against your tooth and then pulling it up and down to clean the tooth.
+Ensure you unwind a little clean floss as you move to each tooth.

 The Importance of Practicing Proper Dental Hygiene